 2008 Update: The Mullanphy Emigrant Home has received generous financial and in-kind contributions that made headway toward stabilization and preservation of the building.
 Despite visible progress, substantial funds are needed to cover expenses related to rebuilding walls, repairing the roof, and securing window openings.
 Missouri Preservation strongly supports Old North St. Louis Restoration Group’s work and will continue to aid their conservation efforts for this building.

-African American Schools across Missouri: George Washington Carver School (1937) Fulton (Cole County)
+African American Schools of Missouri: including George Washington Carver School

 Designed by the Kansas City firm of Felt, Dunham, and Kreihn, the George Washington Carver School has been a center of Fulton’s African-American community.
 It is one of the few architect-designed American-American schools in our state and was dedicated by George Washington Carver, for whom the building was named.
 The school closed in 1982, was used for storage for several years, and then purchased in 1989 by a local foundation with the intent of restoring the structure to its prominent place in lies Fulton’s African-American community.
 To this end the building has been used as a black history museum, library and family resource center.
 Despite its importance to the black community of Fulton and Callaway County, the George Washington Carver Memorial Foundation continues to struggle to fund the on-going repair and maintenance of this building.